 wa opera lovers resident artists

-WA Opera Lovers is thrilled to showcase our amazing resident artists for 2025 and 2026!
+WA Opera Lovers is thrilled to showcase our amazing resident artists for 2026!
 These gifted young individuals represent the future of classical music, enchanting audiences at events throughout the year.
 We are fortunate to have them-read more below!

 Soprano